wpilibsuite/frc-docs/source/docs/software/actuators/pneumatics.rst

 Generating and Storing Pressure
 -------------------------------

-In FRC, pressure is created using a pneumatic compressor and stored in pneumatic tanks.
+In FRC\ |reg|, pressure is created using a pneumatic compressor and stored in pneumatic tanks.
 The compressor doesn't necessarily have to be on the robot, but must be powered by the robot's PCM(s).
 The "Closed Loop" mode on the Compressor is enabled by default, and it is *not* recommended that teams change this setting.
 When closed loop control is enabled the PCM will automatically turn the compressor on when the pressure switch is closed (below the pressure threshold) and turn it off when the pressure switch is open (~120PSI).
 When closed loop control is disabled the compressor will not be turned on.
 Using a Compressor, users can query the status of the compressor.
 The state (currently on or off), pressure switch state, and compressor current can all be queried from the Compressor object.

 .. note:: The Pneumatics Control Module from Cross the Road Electronics allows for integrated closed loop control of a compressor.
 Creating any instance of a Solenoid or Double Solenoid object will enable the Compressor control on the corresponding PCM.
 The Compressor object is only needed if you want the ability to turn off the compressor or query compressor status.